 When looking for a replacement hose, use that rating as a guide and get as close as you can to what your model has.

-You don’t want to put more pressure through a hose than it can handle; and getting a hose that’s rated for a lot more pressure than your pressure washer produces can reduce your performance.
+You don’t want to put more pressure through a hose than it can handle.
+Moreover, getting a hose that’s rated for a lot more pressure than your pressure washer produces can reduce your performance.

 Your best bet is to check your manual to see what hose diameter and length are appropriate for your exact model.